 The Federal Emergency Management Agency (FEMA) is one of the agencies available for federal security jobs.
-Their mission is to assist citizens through natural disasters both before and after it has occurred.
-Their security analysts and law enforcement personnel are essential when they enter into these locations and attempt to calm the chaos that is erupting due to the disaster.
+Its mission is to assist citizens through natural disasters both before and after it has occurred.
+Their security analysts and law enforcement personnel are essential when they enter these locations and attempt to calm the chaos that is erupting due to the disaster.
 With looting, theft, and vandalism high crimes during this time, there is a need for additional law enforcement presence from FEMA.

-FEMA has positions that are response and recovery agents that work with local families who have been affected by the disaster.
+FEMA has positions that are responsible and recovery agents that work with local families who have been affected by the disaster.
 This personnel will visit homes to assess the damage and evaluate whether it was caused by the natural disaster, determining the eligibility for that family to receive federal assistance.
 With ten regional offices available, there are approximately 5500 men and women employed with this agency.

 5. National Security Agency

 The National Security Agency is one of the leading federal security agencies, with American security at the center of its mission.
 They are the leaders for cryptology and counterintelligence that is gathered and evaluated by the various security and intelligence analysts that they employ.
 There are also security agents who work in the field directly with other agencies and local law enforcement to monitor and ensure the security of the American people and gather intelligence from our allies.

 At the National Security Agency, there are over 7500 men and women employed by the agency to monitor and seek out cyber intelligence through the internet while maintaining and protecting American intelligence from enemies.
 These analysts often have a thorough background in information technology and cryptology.
 There is a law enforcement sect of the department, as well as investigation and legal services.
 Those who desire a career in federal security can take their career to a variety of specialties with the NSA.